-Haggling is a time-honoured tradition between buyers and sellers in some markets.
+Haggling is a time-honored tradition between buyers and sellers in some markets.
 There are even cultures where a buyer would insult the seller by paying full price.
 However, in today’s society, there’s a time or place for bargaining and other times when prices are set.
-While shopping around for car insurance is not only possible, but a very good idea, you can’t negotiate a price in the traditional sense.
-You can trade off and balance features, though, to arrive at a price that meets your budget.
+While shopping around for car insurance is not only possible but a very good idea, you can’t negotiate a price in the traditional sense.
+You can trade-off and balance features, though, to arrive at a price that meets your budget.

 Regulation of Car Insurance in Canada

-Where car insurance prices are regulated, the government regulating body takes proposed pricing from the insurer, examines it and approves it, and then the insurance company can legally sell it.
+Where car insurance prices are regulated, the government regulating body takes proposed pricing from the insurer, examines it, and approves it, and then the insurance company can legally sell it.
 That locks in what a company can charge.
-You could ask for a 10 percent discount on a certain car insurance component, but the insurance company cannot legally charge something other that what was approved.
+You could ask for a 10 percent discount on a certain car insurance component, but the insurance company cannot legally charge something other than what was approved.

 How to Save Money on Car Insurance